 All along the route, there are plenty of places to find fresh Atlantic seafood, including lobster.

 There are a variety of cruise ships sailing these waters and each offer slightly different itineraries at varying price points.
-These are the latest cruise offerings: Celebrity, Holland America, Norwegian, Princess Cruises, Oceania, Windstar, Seabourn, Silversea, Cunard and MSC.
+These are the latest cruise offerings: Celebrity, Holland America, Celebrity, Princess Cruises, Oceania, Windstar, Seabourn, Silversea, Cunard and MSC.

 Be prepared in any season by dressing in layers, wearing windproof and rainproof clothing as well as comfortable walking shoes.